Richardson Memorial Hall

 Classrooms throughout the building include both small and large seminar rooms, lecture and exhibition halls, and special purpose rooms.
 Each classroom is equipped with HDMI compatible projectors or large format digital displays.

 The lobby of Richardson Memorial Hall is constantly in use for classes, reviews, exhibitions, and meetings.
 Students and faculty frequently use the two Saarinen round table and chair sets for informal meetings or as a place to work on projects.
-The space is also used as overflow review space and is equipped with pin up spaces and four 55" LCD displays for school notices and student presentations.
+The space is also used as overflow review space and is equipped with pin up spaces and two 55" LCD displays for school notices and student presentations.

-The mezzanine on the second floor stairs houses a rotating exhibition of student, faculty, and staff work.
+The mezzanine on the second-floor stairs houses a rotating exhibition of student, faculty, and staff work.
 The gallery space features rotating exhibits when classes are in session.
 Guest exhibitors from the New Orleans creative community also show their work here.
 The exhibit is curated by the Lectures, Exhibits, and Events Committee

 The Drawing Board is a snack bar and café located on the ground level of Richardson Memorial Hall.
 Open weekdays from 8am-2pm, The Drawing Board offers meals, snacks, and beverages to architecture students and visitors from nearby buildings.
 Patrons can choose between the seating area inside the building or the shaded patio in front of the School.